harriott/vimfiles/keystrokes.md

     C-qu201c " unicode codepoint for “

 # Movements
     $         " end of line
     '.        " jump to position where last change occurred in current buffer 'k        " move to mark k
     0         " start of line
     #G        " go to line #
     C-e       " scroll up the window, without displacing the cursor C-y       " scroll down the window, without displacing the cursor H         " go Home (top line of current window display) M         " go Middle line (of current window display) L         " go Last line (of current window display) ^         " first non-blank char of line
     ``        " jump back (to position in current buffer where jumped from) `a        " jump to position (line and column) of mark a g$        " jump to last character of screen line g,        " jump forward to position of a newer change g;        " jump back to position of an older change g^        " jump to first character of screen line ge        " go backwards to end of word mJ        " put a file-specific mark in current file (can use a-z) zz        " centre window on cursor
     { or }    " move cursor to start or end of paragraph ( or )    " move cursor to start or end of sentence ~         " toggle case of selection
-    <leader>zz " (mapped in my vimrc to) toggle the value of 'scrolloff'
-    C-b        " back (=up) a page
+    \zz       " (mapped in my vimrc to) toggle the value of 'scrolloff' C-b       " back (=up) a page
     C-d       " down half a screen
     C-f       " forward (=down) a page
     C-u       " up half a screen
     :(5,7)m0  " move line(s 5-7) to start
     :#        " go to line #
     :m-2      " That is, the current line is moved up one line :m+       " the current line is moved down one line

 # Search
     #                     " over a word highlights all exact instances, and jumps to last